 Have you ever considered taking your Architecture career to Cornwall?
-At FRAME Recruitment we are recruiting on behalf of CAD Architects for a Conservation Architect to join their Heritage & Consultancy team in the stunning location of Truro.
-We wanted to bring you an insight into why living and working as a Conservation Architect in Truro could be a great option for you.
+At FRAME Recruitment we are recruiting on behalf of CAD Architects for a Part III or Project Architect to join their Heritage & Consultancy team in the stunning location of Truro.
+We wanted to bring you an insight into why living and working as a Part III or Project Architect in Truro could be a great option for you.

 A place of unique design